hypercore-one/znn_walletapi_csharp/README.md

 - `Secret` **string** *required*
 Sets the issuer security key that is to be used for signature validation.
 - `ValidIssuer` **string** *optional*
 Sets a string that represents a valid issuer that will be used to check against the token's issuer.
-Default value is: `"zenon.wallet.api"`.
+Default value is: `"walletapi.zenon.network"`.
 - `ValudAudience` **string** *optional*
 Sets a string that represents a valid audience that will be used to check against the token's audience.
 Default value is: `"zenon.network"`.
 - `ExpiresOn` **datetime** *optional*